russellf9/f9-angular-scrabble/README.md

 # This have to be run as a distinct task afterwards:
 # Copies the latest version number to the Cordova.xml file and this README file.
 $ gulp version-config

+# Note the versions in the `gulp version-config` are, as yet are not being updated by this Gulp task.
 ```

 * [gulp-git](https://www.npmjs.com/package/gulp-git)